Stanley Hallett: The Chicago years

 In 1971, Al Raby, who headed the Coordinating Council of Community Organizations, introduced Hallett to Ron Grzywinski, Milton Davis and Mary Houghton, who would together establish the South Shore Bank's community banking program.
 He served as a Founding Board Member for the ShoreBank Corporation from 1973 to 1975, and was vice-president of South Shore's holding company in its critical first five years.

-In 1973, Hallett led the fight to save the South Shore Country Club.

-In 1974, Hallett took a position at Northwestern University's Center for Urban Affairs and Policy Research.
-The center was one of 16 research centers started by the Ford Foundation in the wake of the 1968 riots.
-He developed analysis of credit flows and economics in urban neighborhoods.
-Hallett became an Adjunct Faculty member at the Kellogg School of Management.

 In 1976, Hallett was co-founder, along with Scott Bernstein and Dr. John Martin, of the Center for Neighborhood Technology.
 CNT grew from a project at the Center for Urban Affairs examining appropriate technology for city neighborhoods, initially looking at food production, solar energy and conservation. ("A lot of environmental groups are good at saying, 'Stop, don't do this.'
 But the question of what we should be doing instead requires that you really take a look at technological development."
 He served as a Board Member until his death in 1998.

 That same year, Hallett joined five colleagues to launch the Chicago-based Woodstock Institute (originally in hearby Woodstock, Illinois), serving as a Founding Board Member until his death in 1998.

-In 1978, Hallett became a faculty member at the Garrett-Evangelical Theological Seminary.
-He taught courses on History of Western Ethics and Political Philosophy, and the Urban Mission of the Church.

-Hallett helped lead a coalition of civic organizations in battle against the Deep Tunnel Project. ("You start with the assumption that if a project is that big it must be really well thought through.
-The more you look, the more you begin to come to the conclusion that any project that big is almost certainly not thought through.
-You get this great mobilization of business, union, and political forces to do things that make no sense.")

-In 1980, Hallett's work helped shape the basis for City Fair, a major alternative technology fair, in Seattle, Wash.